Creating SQL-based data quality rules

 Select one of these options:

-Select a connection and a schema, and enter the name of the output table to be created.
+Select a connection.
+Depending on the selected connection, select a schema, or select a catalog and a schema.
+Then, enter the name of the output table to be created.

 When you run the rule, this new output table is also added to your project as a data asset.

-Select a connection, a schema, and an existing table.
+Select a connection.
+Depending on the selected connection, select a schema and an existing table, or select a catalog, a schema, and an existing table.
 The Output content section is populated with the columns of this table and you can map content to these columns.

 If a corresponding data asset doesn't exist in your project, it is created when you run the rule.

-For supported database types, see Supported connectors for data quality rules.
+For supported database types, see Supported data sources for curation and data quality.
 Schema and table names must follow this convention:

 You can access the data asset that corresponds to the rule output table from the Assets page in your project or from the rule's run history.